Ireland: Castles, Culture, and Hiking

 DAY 3

-Morning brings a fabulous Irish breakfast - black pudding anyone?
-Our morning stretches ahead of us, filled with ocean breezes and wonderful vistas.
-We're hiking today from Doolin to the Cliffs of Moher.
-Our trail traverses one of the most outstanding landscapes of Ireland, running along top the cliffs from Doolin to the Cliffs of Mohr visitor center.
-The path closely follows the edge of the cliffs offering incredible views of both the rocks and surrounding sea.
+The day begins with a fabulous Irish breakfast—black pudding, anyone?
+Our morning is filled with ocean breezes and breathtaking vistas as we hike from Doolin to the Cliffs of Moher.
+This trail traverses one of Ireland’s most stunning landscapes, following the edge of the cliffs from Doolin to the Cliffs of Moher Visitor Center.
+Along the way, we’ll enjoy incredible views of the dramatic cliffs and the surrounding sea.

 DAY 4